Print

 Preheat the oven to 400 degrees F.

-Add blueberries, then make a well in the center and pour in the cream.
+Add blueberries, then make a well in the center and pour in the cream, holding back a tablespoon or two.
 Fold everything together just to incorporate; do not overwork the dough.
-You may need a little less or more cream to make the scones come together.
+You may need a little less or more cream to make the scones come together so add the remainder and a little more if needed.

 Place the scones on an ungreased cookie sheet (or into a scone pan, pressing lightly to fill pan).
 Bake for 15 to 20 minutes until light golden brown.
 Let the scones cool before applying the glaze.